 i.
 All lines of longitudes (Meridians) ii.
 Equator

 Great circles are used to plot routes for ships crossing the vast oceans and aircraft flying great distance in space.
 Ships and aircraft travel by following great circles in order to save fuel and time because the shortest route between two places is along the circle of the great circle which passes through them.

+Time and time zone Time means duration or suitable moment for some purpose.
 Time zone refers to a zone where standard time is accepted throughout a longitudinal zone 150 in width.

 Variation of standard time in a single country Large countries like USA, China, etc have several standard time zones with each time zone covering about 15 degrees of longitude.
 There are 24 times zones in the world.
 The starting point for dividing the world into 24 times zones is the Greenwich Meridian.
 The standard time for Greenwich is known as the Greenwich Meridian time (GMT).

 International Date Line The International Date Line is the line where date is changed or calendar day begins.
 This line follows approximately the 1800 meridian.

 Locating International Date Line When the time is 6.00pm on Monday 25th December, at Greenwich, the time at 1800 E longitude will be 12 hours ahead of Greenwich Mean Time.
 The time at 1800 E will be 6.00am on Tuesday 26th December.
 Therefore if one travels eastwards and crosses the date line, one will gain a day whereas one who travels westwards across the line will loose a day.